SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/haproxy-opentelemetry.md

 [HAProxy](https://docs.haproxy.org/2.6/intro.html) is open source software that provides a high availability load balancer and proxy server for TCP and HTTP-based applications that spreads requests across multiple servers.

-The Sumo Logic App for HAProxy helps you monitor activity in HAProxy.
+The Sumo Logic app for HAProxy helps you monitor activity in HAProxy.
 The preconfigured dashboards provide information about site visitors, including location of visitors, HTTP Error codes percentage, Backend and Frontend server statistics.

 HAProxy logs are sent to Sumo Logic through OpenTelemetry [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).